Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Abstract

 \section{Abstract}

-The sampling-based motion planning algorithms can solve the motion planning problem in high-dimensional state space efficiently.
-This article presents a novel approach to sample in the promising region and reduce planning time remarkably.
-The RRT\# defines the \emph{Relevant Region} according to the cost-to-come provided by the optimal forward-searching tree; however, it takes the cumulative cost of a direct connection between the current state and the goal state as the cost-to-go.
-We propose a batch sampling method that samples in the refined \emph{Relevant Region}, which is defined according to the optimal cost-to-come and the adaptive cost-to-go.
-In our method, the cost-to-come and the cost-to-go of a specific vertex are estimated by the valid optimal forward-searching tree and the lazy reverse-searching tree, respectively.
-New samples are generated with a direct sampling method, which can take advantage of the heuristic estimation result.
-We carry on several simulations in both $SE(2)$ and $SE(3)$ state spaces to validate the effectiveness of our method.
-Simulation results demonstrate that the proposed algorithm can find a better initial solution and consumes less planning time than related work.
+Sampling-based planning algorithm is a powerful tool for solving planning problems in high-dimensional state spaces.
+In this article, we present a novel approach to sampling in the most promising regions, which significantly reduces planning time-consumption.
+The RRT\# algorithm defines the Relevant Region based on the cost-to-come provided by the optimal forward-searching tree.
+However, it uses the cumulative cost of a direct connection between the current state and the goal state as the cost-to-go.
+To improve the path planning efficiency, we propose a batch sampling method that samples in a refined Relevant Region with a direct sampling strategy, which is defined according to the optimal cost-to-come and the adaptive cost-to-go, taking advantage of various sources of heuristic information.
+The proposed sampling approach allows the algorithm to build the search tree in the direction of the most promising area, resulting in a superior initial solution quality and reducing the overall computation time compared to related work.
+To validate the effectiveness of our method, we conducted several simulations in both $SE(2)$ and $SE(3)$ state spaces.
+And the simulation results demonstrate the superiorities of proposed algorithm.